InstituteforDiseaseModeling/idmtools/docs/cli/comps/cli-comps.rst

    cli-troubleshoot

 The |COMPS_s| platform related commands can be accessed with ``idmtools comps`` cli command.
-All comps command require a target configuration block or alias to use to configure the connection to |COMPS_s|.
+All comps commands require a target configuration block or alias to use to configure the connection to |COMPS_s|.
 See the details of the top level command below for detailed help: